April 11, 2025

 • Speech Analytics: Analysing recorded customer calls using AI speech recognition can help extract valuable insights about customer preferences, pain points, and market trends.

-• Customer Service: Call centres utilize speech recognition AI for efficient call routing and automated assistance.
+• Customer Service: Call centers utilize speech recognition AI for efficient call routing and automated assistance.

 Incorporate Speech recognition in artificial intelligence with Rezo.ai